The Origin of German Tragic Drama: Hermeneutic antidote to Nietzsche

+In relation to the Third Reich

-In 1930, after the first major coup at the polls by the Nazi party in an election, Thomas Mann gave an epoch-marking speech (published shortly thereafter in the Berliner Tageblatt) that strongly indicates Nietzsche’s Birth of Tragedy as a philosophical and (anti-) theological foundation of Nazism, indicting Nietzsche’s heirs, such as Carl Schmitt and Martin Heidegger by clear and unmistakable description of their work.
+In 1930, after the first major coup at the polls by the Nazi party in an election, Thomas Mann gave an epoch-marking speech (published shortly thereafter in the Berliner Tageblatt) that strongly indicates Nietzsche's Birth of Tragedy as a philosophical and (anti-) theological foundation of Nazism, indicting Nietzsche's heirs, such as Carl Schmitt and Martin Heidegger by clear and unmistakable description of their work.
 He depicts their teachings as the intellectual ferment in which Hitler could gain power over the minds and collective will of the German masses in a situation of despair over the failure of long tradition to produce answers in the crisis following the First World War, marked by hyperinflation, and economic depression amidst other horrors of a more spiritual character which are harder to name.
 Yet, Mann is at pains in this speech to describe these and to denounce them.

 Benjamin enters a vague pact with his lifelong correspondent, co-conspirator, and intelligence source in Israel, the Kabbalist Gershom Scholem very early in their friendship: They chose Heidegger—and thus, in the long-run, Nietzsche— as their nemesis as early as 1915.
 (Scholem expresses solidarity with Benjamin in this stance in 1917).
-Benjamin and Heidegger both attended the seminar on time’s emptiness and fulfillment in Heinrich Rickert’s class in the summer semester of 1913, which set them both on the paths of their research.
+Benjamin and Heidegger both attended the seminar on time's emptiness and fulfillment in Heinrich Rickert's class in the summer semester of 1913, which set them both on the paths of their research.
 Their careers and the particular questions or concerns they follow remain entangled by opposing descriptions and antithetical interpretations of the same terrain of metaphysics after its evacuation by transcendent authority ever after that intersection.

 In his Ursprung, we find Benjamin present at the primal scene well ahead of Thomas Mann (re: Style & Scope).
-That Benjamin was called to address the Trauerspiel partly as a polemic response to Carl Schmitt’s Nietzschean interpretation of German Baroque politics and drama (re: Problem & Summary) supports Thomas Mann’s identification of Nietzsche as a symptomatic figure close to the root of the ideological crisis (Schmitt, as the Nazi party’s lawyer throughout the 1920s, and as their anti-constitutional legal theorist at the outset of the Third Reich, is not a trivial figure but one of Hitler’s most influential supporters, and the Nietzschean inspiration of Schmitt’s nihilism is not ambiguous).
+That Benjamin was called to address the Trauerspiel partly as a polemic response to Carl Schmitt's Nietzschean interpretation of German Baroque politics and drama (re: Problem & Summary) supports Thomas Mann's identification of Nietzsche as a symptomatic figure close to the root of the ideological crisis (Schmitt, as the Nazi party's lawyer throughout the 1920s, and as their anti-constitutional legal theorist at the outset of the Third Reich, is not a trivial figure but one of Hitler's most influential supporters, and the Nietzschean inspiration of Schmitt's nihilism is not ambiguous).